 Innovation in this sector is already at a fast pace.
 With this new money flowing into the UAV sector, innovation is going to snowball.
 It’s not just the UAV technology which will benefit.
-We will see massive innovation in the closely related UAV fields such as gimbals, cameras and sensors (lidar, thermal, ultrasonic etc) including the software development to harness the power of much improved hardware.
+There is also massive innovation in the closely related UAV fields such as gimbals, cameras and sensors (lidar, ultrasonic, thermal etc).
+This also includes software development to harness the power of much improved hardware.

 We will also see many new concepts where drones can be used.
 New areas never dreamed or imagined before.
 We are already seeing these new concepts with some terrific uses for drones in Search and Rescue, Collision Avoidance Systems, Traffic Control, Precision Farming, Archaeology, Conservation and Environmental works.

 Lets take a quick look at some of the big benefactors of these drone investments.